shashi/confusional/README.md

 * Use parent cms to list accepted / top rated talks
 * Allow multiple instances of Planner on the same page (multiple dates)
-* Seperate out metrics to a different stylesheet
 * Write a drupal plugin